Preferred Gingham for Chicken Scratch Embroidery

 Gingham is categorized by the size of the individual squares, and all of the squares are usually the same size throughout the patterning.
 But from there, they go off in different directions size-wise.
 There are tiny, micro ginghams, and there are more modern, very large ginghams (see below).
 In the photo on the left, tiny gingham, which is made of silk has individual squares that are about 1/6″ of an inch.
 Super teensy, right?
 The large 100% cotton gingham has squares that measure 1 1/8″.
 So, a large different between these two ginghams.

-Here are the same 2 ginghams, each stitched with a classic Chicken Scratch motif, the Smyrna cross.
-Each using 3 strands of 6 strand embroidery floss.
-The left is huge, and you could easily pull or snag the threads.
+Notice how different the embroidery stitches look between them.
+In the photo above, the fabric on the left side is a large gingham with squares measuring 1 1/8″.
+On the right is a tiny gingham, with squares measuring about 1/6″.
+The same 2 ginghams, below, now each stitched with a classic Chicken Scratch stitch, the Smyrna cross.
+Each using 3 strands of 6-strand embroidery floss.
+As you can see, the left is huge, and it would be easy to pull or snag the threads.
 The one on the right is so tiny you can’t really make out the motif.

-Here’s another side by side gingham comparison-
+Here’s another side by side motif comparison-

-My favorite size is 1/4″ squares
+My favorite size is 1/4″ squares-

 1/4″ gingham is ideal for chicken scratch embroidery